Tess Johnston

-Tess Johnston (September 17, 1931 – September 14, 2025) was an American author and foreign service officer.
+Tess Johnston (September 17, 1931 – September 14, 2025) was an American author and foreign service specialist.
 During her time in Shanghai, she became interested in architecture and partnered with Chinese photographer Erh Dongqiang.
 Over the course of her career, she authored or co-authored over two dozen books and became a leading expert in the colonial architecture of Shanghai.

-Early life and education
+Life and career

 Johnston was born in Charlotte, North Carolina, on September 17, 1931.
-She grew up in Charlottesville, Virginia.

-Career

-Johnston joined the Foreign Service in 1953.
+She grew up in Charlottesville, Virginia, and joined the Foreign Service in 1953.
 In addition to Shanghai, she was also posted in East Berlin, New Delhi, Tehran, and Paris.
 While working for the American consulate in Düsseldorf, Germany, she became interested in old buildings.
 After returning to the US, she went on to college at the University of Virginia.
 She received a bachelor's degree in education in 1961 and a master's in German in 1963.
 In 1964, she received a master’s degree from the College of William and Mary.